pauliceia/vgiws/doc/api/feature/element.md

     - project_id (optional): the id of a project that is a positive integer not null (e.g. 1, 2, 3, ...).
     - changeset_id (optional): the id of a changeset that is a positive integer not null (e.g. 1, 2, 3, ...).
 - Examples:
-    - Get one node by id: http://localhost:8888/api/node/?element_id=1001
+    - Get one point by id: http://localhost:8888/api/point/?element_id=1001
-    - Get all ways of project: http://localhost:8888/api/way/?project_id=1001
+    - Get all lines of project: http://localhost:8888/api/line/?project_id=1001
-    - Get all areas of one changeset:  http://localhost:8888/api/area/?changeset_id=1001
+    - Get all polygons of one changeset:  http://localhost:8888/api/polygon/?changeset_id=1001
-    - Get all ways of one user:  http://localhost:8888/api/way/?user_id=1001
+    - Get all lines of one user:  http://localhost:8888/api/line/?user_id=1001
-    - Get all area elements: http://localhost:8888/api/area/
+    - Get all polygon elements: http://localhost:8888/api/polygon/
 - Send:
 - Response: a GeoJSON that contain the features selected.
 Example:
     ```javascript